lshiffer/apm_agent/README.md

 ##  About apm_agent
-apm_agent is a foundation to build upon to monitor a Node applications performance management (as well as monitor for possible threats).
+apm_agent is a foundation to build upon to monitor a Node applications performance (as well as monitor for possible threats).
 This foundation listens for http requests to capture data and instrument responses.
 Each request is monitored to capture the total number of String objects that are created, the duration of request to response time, and how much memory is consumed to respond to the request.
 Additionally, each request is instrumented to include a UUID.

 ###  Technical Overview